arcus/education_modules/citizen_science/citizen_science.md

 ## Who participates in citizen science?

 Citizen scientists vary a tremendous amount in terms of the level of dedication they bring to a project, their expertise, and their motivation for participating.
-In some cases, participants are attracted just by the prospect of contributing to a scientific project, especially if it's on an issue they care about.
+In some cases, participants are attracted just by the prospect of contributing to a scientific project, especially if it's an issue they care about.

 Other times, the project is [designed as a game](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0100662) or includes more traditional incentives like money to attract participants.
 There are many possible reasons to donate time and effort to a project, and different reasons may apply for different kinds of projects as well as different citizen scientists.